-- How many food chains are found in an ecosystem? - Can you think of other organisms that would live in or around a pond habitat that could be included in our food chains and web? - What would happen to the food chains of the world if our human population doubled?
+- Can you think of other organisms that would live in or around a pond habitat that could be included in our food chains and web? - What would happen to the food chains of the world if our human population doubled?